"Show Me You Comply... Without Showing Me Anything": Zero-Knowledge Software Auditing for AI-Enabled Systems: Related Work

-Waiwitlikhit et al.~\cite{waiwitlikhit_trustless_2024} propose \textsc{ZKAudit}, a zero-knowledge audit framework enabling trustless verification of model training and data properties without revealing model weights or training data.
-The system consists of two main phases: \textsc{ZKAudit-T}, which proves that a model was trained via stochastic gradient descent on a committed dataset, and \textsc{ZKAudit-I}, which allows auditing arbitrary properties over the hidden data and weights through user-defined functions.
-The framework leverages ZK-SNARKs over AIRs, using the Halo2~\cite{ZcashHalo22025} backend with optimizations such as rounded division, variable fixed-point precision, and softmax implementation in finite fields.
-The framework supports real-world models like MobileNet v2 and DLRM-style recommenders and allows audits such as censorship detection, copyright verification, and counterfactual analysis.
-Scaramuzza et al.~\cite{scaramuzza_engineering_2025} first survey the existing literature in ZKP protocols and identify five key properties (non-interactivity, transparent setup, standard representations, succinctness, and post-quantum security) critical for their application in ML validation and verification pipelines.
-Subsequently, they perform a follow-up systematic survey analyzing ZKP-enhanced ML applications across an adaptation of the Microsoft Machine Learning Workflow model (Data \& Preprocessing, Training \& Offline Metrics, Inference, and Online Metrics), detailing verification objectives, ML models, and adopted protocols.
-This contribution, although relevant, misses a practical implementation or any guidelines for implementing such verification systems.
+The literature has investigated the applications of \ac{ZKP} techniques to \ac{ML}, an area known as \ac{ZKML}.
+The objective is to use ZKPs in ML to prove that computations within an ML system, such as inference, training, or data preprocessing, have been carried out correctly without disclosing the underlying data, model parameters, or internal workings~\cite{xing2025zero, scaramuzza_engineering_2025}.
+Scaramuzza et al.~\cite{scaramuzza_engineering_2025} first survey the existing literature on ZKP protocols and identify five properties (non-interactivity, transparent setup, standard representations, succinctness, and post-quantum security) that matter for their application in ML validation and verification pipelines.
+They then run a follow-up systematic survey analyzing ZKP-enhanced ML applications across an adaptation of the Microsoft Machine Learning Workflow model (Data \& Preprocessing, Training \& Offline Metrics, Inference, and Online Metrics), detailing verification objectives, ML models, and adopted protocols.
+This taxonomy of properties underpins the Property Matrix used throughout this paper; the survey itself does not provide a practical implementation or guidelines for operationalizing such systems.